anjaPopovic/Connect-Four/README.md

 ## Introduction

-This project presents an implementation of the popular game **Connect Four**, developed using JavaFX in the IntelliJ IDEA environment.
+This project represents an implementation of the popular game **Connect Four**, developed using JavaFX in the IntelliJ IDEA environment.
 It was created as part of the coursework for CS203 - Algorithms and Data Structures.

 ## Task Description